Better Health in Bangladesh

 Overview

-With support from the Foreign, Commonwealth and Development Office (FCDO) of UKAID, MSH is supporting the Ministry of Health and Family Welfare (MOHFW) to strengthen priority health system areas through the BHB project.
-Our support includes managing the process for contracting out and monitoring technical assistance, providing direct technical assistance in the accreditation of pharmacies and drug shops, and developing and rolling out an electronic asset management system.
+With support from the Foreign, Commonwealth and Development Office (FCDO) of UKAID, MSH supported the Ministry of Health and Family Welfare (MOHFW) to strengthen priority health system areas through the BHB project.
+Our support included managing the process for contracting out and monitoring technical assistance, providing direct technical assistance in the accreditation of pharmacies and drug shops, and developing and rolling out an electronic asset management system.

-A major challenge for the MOHFW is tracking the medical and nonmedical equipment procured for use in health facilities.
+A major challenge for the MOHFW was tracking the medical and nonmedical equipment procured for use in health facilities.
 At the request of the ministry, the World Bank, and other development partners, MSH helped develop an electronic asset management system, initially with USAID support.
 It helps track new equipment from registration to decommissioning.
 The user-friendly dashboard provides ministry decision makers and other stakeholders with access to information such as number of assets, needed maintenance, and depreciation.
-Under BHB, MSH is helping to scale up the system in district and sub-district hospitals.
+Under BHB, MSH assisted in scaling up the system in district and sub-district hospitals.

 Specialized Approach to Training Medicine Dispensers Shows Positive Results in Bangladesh